Introduction

 The Temple of the Tooth

-No visit to Kandy during Esala Perahera is complete without a visit to the Temple of the Tooth.
-This sacred site, which houses the Sacred Tooth Relic, is a UNESCO World Heritage site and a must-visit for anyone interested in Sri Lankan culture and history.
+A visit to Kandy and it’s Esala Perahera is not complete when you miss a visit to the Temple of the Tooth.
+A UNESCO World Heritage site, the home of the Sacred Tooth Relic, this is considered a sacred site, and an absolute must see for anyone wanting to learn about Sri Lankan culture and history.

 Kandy Lake